benjaminfrot/lasso-type-estimators/RCode/README.md

 # *Note* This code is deprecated.
-Use: https://github.com/benjaminfrot/lrps-admm instead .
+See: https://github.com/benjaminfrot/lrpsadmm .

 This directory contains an R implementation of "Efficient Latent Variable Graphical Model Selection